kirill-konshin/next-redux-wrapper/README.md

 Then all pages can be [instrumented the same way](#pagegetinitialprops).

-You can also use `getServerSideProps` or `getStaticProps` at page level while having `App.getInitialProps`, this scenario is supported, but I highly don't recommend to do this.
+:warning: You can use `getServerSideProps` or `getStaticProps` at page level while having `App.getInitialProps`, this scenario is supported, but I highly don't recommend to do this.
+In this case you should expect 2 `HYDRATE` actions being dispatched:

+1. With state after `App.getInitialProps`
+2. With state after `getServerSideProps` or `getStaticProps`

-- If you use `getServerSideProps` at page level then `store` in `getServerSideProps` will be executed after `App.getInitialProps` and will have state from it, so second `HYDRATE` will have full state from both
+If you use `getServerSideProps` at page level `getServerSideProps` will be executed **after** `App.getInitialProps`, so first dispatched `HYDRATE` will be incomplete, and second will have state from both.

-- :warning: If you use `getStaticProps` at page level then `store` in `getStaticProps` will be executed at compile time and will **NOT** have state from `App.getInitialProps` because they are executed in different contexts and state cannot be shared.
+If you use `getStaticProps` at page level then `getStaticProps` will be executed at **compile time** and store there will **NOT** have state from `App.getInitialProps` because they are executed in different contexts and state cannot be shared, so both `HYDRATE`s will have portions of state along with some default values (if any).

 # State reconciliation during hydration